SCHUYLKILL RIVER CONDITIONS

 The following graphs depict current water conditions on the Schuylkill River and are sampled directly across from Boat House Row on the West River Drive side of the river, behind the fish ladder.
 Rowing is prohibited when flow exceeds 18,000 cubic feet per second.
 Novices are cautioned not to row when flow exceeds 8,000 cubic feet per second.

 Rowers and Coaches will respond to the river when NOAA predicts “Action Stage” or greater flooding conditions.
 At 10 feet, tater will begin to lift the docks, the coaches launches and will start to fill the boat bays with water and debris.
 Boats and equipment will be moved out of the boat bays and the Coaches launches will be secured or removed from the river.
 After the flood waters subside, rowing may be suspended until the flow rate returns to a safe level and dangerous debris is no longer observed floating in the river.
-During this time, rowers are expected to report to Crescent Boat Club to clean up flood damage, clean the boat bays of mud and debris and if in season, participate in land based workouts.
+During this time, rowers are expected to report to the Boathouse to clean up flood damage, clean the boat bays of mud and debris and if in season, participate in land based workouts.

 RULES OF THE RIVER